Michael Brown (footballer, born 1977): Port Vale

 Brown signed a one-year contract with League One club Port Vale in July 2014; manager Micky Adams also gave him the responsibility of coaching the reserve team.
-He scored the only goal of the game on 15 November, helping the "Valiants" to a 1–0 win over Rochdale at Vale Park; his performance in the match earned him a place on the Football League team of the week.
+He scored the only goal of the game on 15 November, helping the "Valiants" to a 1–0 win over Rochdale at Vale Park; his performance in the match earned him a place on the Football League Team of the Week.
 He went on to state that he aimed to continue playing football up until he was 40.
-Despite his age he proved a key first team player, scoring six goals in 39 appearances in the 2014–15 campaign, and had to focus his time on playing rather than coaching.
+Despite his age he proved a key first-team player, scoring six goals in 39 appearances in the 2014–15 campaign, and had to focus his time on playing rather than coaching.

-He lost his first team place during the 2015–16 season, but despite not playing a game for eight weeks he managed to replace a suspended Anthony Grant and play the full 90 minutes of a 1–0 win over Bury on 28 December.
-He was named in the Football League team of the week for his performance during a 1–0 win at Blackpool on 9 January.
+He lost his first-team place during the 2015–16 season, but despite not playing a game for eight weeks, he managed to replace a suspended Anthony Grant and play the full 90 minutes of a 1–0 win over Bury on 28 December.
+He was named in the Football League Team of the Week for his performance during a 1–0 win at Blackpool on 9 January.
 In May 2016, chairman Norman Smurthwaite announced that Brown would assist him in appointing a successor to departing manager Rob Page.
 Brown was appointed as new manager Bruno Ribeiro's assistant in June 2016; the pair had played together at Sheffield United.
 He picked up a knee ligament injury in pre-season which kept him out of action for the opening weeks of the 2016–17 season.
-In May 2017, he confirmed he would remain registered as a player so as to provide emergency cover during the 2017–18 season.
+In May 2017, he confirmed he would remain registered as a player to provide emergency cover during the 2017–18 season.